Order of Christian Initiation for Adults

 Non-Catholics who wish to prepare for Baptism, First Eucharist and/or Confirmation.

 Catholics who wish to prepare for First Eucharist and/or Confirmation.

 People of all faiths and backgrounds are invited to explore our Catholic faith.
-If you are interested in attending RCIA or just want to learn more, please call the Faith Formation Office at 941-585-0668 for a confidential appointment.
+If you are interested in attending OCIA or just want to learn more, please call the Faith Formation Office at 941-585-0668 for a confidential appointment.
 If our meeting time is not good for you, special arrangements can be made.

-If you are interest in learning more about the Catholic faith, wish to become a sponsor, or you would like more information about RCIA and other Faith Formation opportunities here at St. Charles Borromeo Parish, please contact the Faith Formation office by phone at (941) 585-0668, via email at email@example.com, or by using the contact form on the right.
+If you are interest in learning more about the Catholic faith, wish to become a sponsor, or you would like more information about OCIA and other Faith Formation opportunities here at St. Charles Borromeo Parish, please contact the Faith Formation office by phone at (941) 585-0668, via email at email@example.com, or by using the contact form on the right.